antarctica/lantern/docs/stores.md

 Supports reading, creating and updating Records using [`python-gitlab`](https://python-gitlab.readthedocs.io/en/stable/) with a [Local Cache](#gitlab-local-cache) for performance.

-Records are stored in the remote repository in a hashed directory structure as both BAS 19115 JSON and ISO 19139 XML.
+Records are stored in the remote repository in a given branch.
+A hashed directory structure is used to store records as in BAS 19115 JSON and ISO 19139 XML formats.
 For example a Record with file identifier `123abc` is stored as `/records/12/3a/123abc.json` and `/records/12/3a/123abc.xml`.

 ### Loading remote records